HasanTarik-REC/Note-Collections/Second Year/Even Semester/Cyber and Intellectual Property Law/ICT Policy in Bangladesh(Chapter-2).md

 <p>The main objective of ICT policy is to take the country to a new height of excellence, building a new "Digital Bangladesh" identity by strengthening the ICT sector.<br/></p>

+### **<br/>The vision of ICT Policy in Bangladesh**

+<p>This Policy aims at building an ICT-driven nation comprising a knowledge-based society by 2006.
+In view of this, a country-wide ICT infrastructure will be developed to ensure access to information by every citizen to facilitate the empowerment of people and enhance democratic values and norms for sustainable economic development by using the infrastructure for human resources development, governance, e-commerce, banking, public utility services, and all sorts of online ICT-enabled services.<br/></p>

 ### **<br/>The objectives of ICT policy in Bangladesh**